bigbite/macy.js/README.md

 }, true);
 ```

-If you only require it to run once all the images have loaded you can achieve this by passing null as the first parameter:
+If you only require it to run once all the images have loaded you can achieve this by ommiting the second parameter as this defaults to false:

 ```javascript
 macyInstance.runOnImageLoad(function () {